 - Authenticity: We support bringing one’s whole self to work.

 - Excellence: We are passionate about producing high-quality work to advance our shared mission.

 - Innovation: We drive both practical and visionary law and policy solutions to public health problems.

 - Equity: We believe in a shared vision of health for all.

-There will be a limited number of paid internships available.
-We strongly encourage applications from law students who will receive academic credit or otherwise use the position in fulfillment of requirements leading up to their degree.
-We also welcome applications from law students who will receive funding for the work through a law school or other institution.
+We offer paid internships and also encourage applications from law students who will receive academic credit or otherwise use the position in fulfillment of requirements leading to their degree.
+We also welcome applications from law students who will receive funding for their work through a law school or other institution.

-To apply for the Legal Intern position, please email all required information to email@example.com.
-Please include “2018 Summer Legal Intern” in the subject line.
-The following are required for a complete application packet: cover letter, resume, writing sample (up to five pages—excerpts are fine), and a list of three references (include name, organization, email address, and phone number).
+The following items are required for a complete application packet: cover letter, resume, and a relevant writing sample (up to 5 pages—excerpts are fine).
 If you are planning to receive academic credit for your work, please include all relevant deadlines in your application package.